 When the beef stock has fully dried, it will easily snap into little pieces.
 There should be no tacky spots.

 Step 5.
-Equalizing and Conditioning of Dehydrated Beef Stock
+Equalizing and Conditioning the Dehydrated Beef Stock

 We always recommend letting food items cool completely after they have finished dehydrating and before packing them into an airtight storage container for equalizing and conditioning.
 Warm food may cause sweating, which could provide enough moisture for mold to grow.